 The sum of the tuition fee and the price of optional courses.

-The entirety of documents in which the contents of the Bachelor programme and the curriculum are discussed, consisting of the study guide, the email with information for students received prior to the start and the applicable regulations, such as the Education and Exam Regulations, campus guide, internship manual and the bachelor’s thesis writing guide.
+The entirety of documents in which the contents of the Programme and the curriculum are discussed, consisting of the study guide, the email with information for students received prior to the start and the applicable regulations, such as the Education and Exam Regulations, campus guide, internship manual and the thesis writing guide.

-The part of the total Bachelor programme, which the Study agreement applies to.
+The part of the total programme, which the Study agreement applies to.

 The agreement between Tio and the Student with regard to the Study year.